 These days, the mobile optimization of most websites goes without question.

-Mobile devices (excluding tablets) generated about 52 percent of global website traffic as of 2020, consistently hovering around the 50 percent mark since the beginning of 2017.
+- Mobile devices (excluding tablets) generated about 52 percent of global website traffic as of 2020.

 And mobile internet usage is only growing.
 Gone are the days where we can assume that most website visitors are viewing your website on a full browser.